DonSchenck/csharp-kafka-events-workshop/README.md

 1. An instance of a MariaDB database running in your OpenShift cluster.
 1. An application that reads from your Kafka instance and writes the events to an event store.
 This application is written in C#.
 1. An application that reads from your event store, performs a summary for a given date, and writes to your MariaDB database.
 This application is written in C#.
 1. An application that is a web page to control and view your system.
-This application is written in JavaScript and JQuery.

 ## Note from the author
 Yes, this tutorial is lengthy and involves many moving parts.
 This is a result of my attempt to mimic a real world situation.
 This is not just a simple "Hello world" example; this tutorial will yield useable information for your own use of Kafka and/or an Event Store.

 ## Prerequisites
 The following prerequisites are necessary:
-1. An account in Developer Sandbox for Red Hat OpenShift (No problem; it's free)
+1. An account in Developer Sandbox for Red Hat OpenShift (No problem; it's free).
+This is not actually *necessary*, since you can use this tutorial with any OpenShift cluster *as long as the Service Binding Operator is installed*.
+If you don't have access to a cluster with the Service Binding Operator, or just want to experiment on your own, the Developer Sandbox is perfect.
 1. An instance of Red Hat OpenShift Stream for Apache Kafka (Again, it's free)
-1. The `oc` command-line tool for OpenShift
+1. The `oc` command-line tool for OpenShift.
+There are instructions later in this article for the installation of `oc`.
-1. The `rhoas` command-line tool for Red Hat service binding
+1. The `rhoas` command-line tool for Red Hat service binding.
+There are instructions later in this article for the installation of `rhoas`.

-## High-level overivew
+## High-level overview
 Here's what you'll be doing:
 1. Provisioning your OpenShift sandbox (i.e. your cluster)
-1. Creating your managed kafka instance
+1. Preparing your managed Kafka instance
 1. Creating an app to produce events
 1. Creating an app to consume events and write to an event store
 1. Creating an app that summarizes a day's events and stores the results in a database